Variational and linearly-implicit integrators, with applications: Introduction and main results

-The idea behind penalty methods is to replace the rigid constraints by stiff potentials that enforce the holonomic constraints up to small deviations.
-More precisely, the potential energy $V(q)$ is modified to be $V(q)+\frac{1}{2}\omega^2 g(q)^T g(q)$, and the solution of the constrained system \eqref{eqConstrainedDynamics} is approximated by the solution of the following unconstrained mechanical system.
+Penalty methods approximate rigid constraints by stiff potentials; this is a classical idea and we refer to \cite{RuUn57,Takens80,TePl87,PlBa88} for a non-comprehensive list of references.
+More precisely, modify the potential energy $V(q)$ to $V(q)+\frac{1}{2}\omega^2 g(q)^T g(q)$, then the solution of \eqref{eqConstrainedDynamics} is approximated by the solution of the following unconstrained mechanical system:

-where $\omega$ is chosen to be large enough for accuracy.
-Paraphrasing \cite{PlBa88}, the problem with this approach is that ``\emph{as a result of stiffness, the numerical differential equation solver takes very small time steps, using a large amount of computing time without getting much done}''.
-With SyLiPN, this issue can now be solved by employing coarse timesteps and bypassing the resolution of nonlinear systems.
-Up to the authors' knowledge, SyLiPN is the first symplectic, stable integrator for such systems that does not require the resolution of a nonlinear system at each timestep.
+where $\omega$ is large enough.
+Paraphrasing \cite{PlBa88}, the problem is, ``\emph{as a result of stiffness, the numerical differential equation solver takes very small time steps, using a large amount of computing time without getting much done}''.
+Z\&S alleviates this problem because it can use coarse time-steps and do not solve nonlinear systems (see Section \ref{SectionConstrained}).

-Although penalty methods are well known and widely employed, a rigorous justification of this accuracy appeared to be lacking.
-Our analysis shows that the solution of \eqref{ourConstrainedDynamics} converges to the solution of \eqref{DAE} as $\omega\rightarrow \infty$ in the sense of two-scale flow convergence (see Definition 1.1 in \cite{FLAVOR10}).
-More precisely, we will prove the following theorem in Section \ref{ConstrainedDynamicsSection} (throughout this analysis, `bounded' means having a norm no larger than a constant independent of $\omega$).
+On a related matter, although penalty methods are widely employed and proved convergent to constrained dynamics (see Section \ref{SectionPenalty}), a quantitative analysis of its link to Lagrange multiplier approach \eqref{DAE} appeared to be lacking.
+We show that the solution of \eqref{ourConstrainedDynamics} converges to that of \eqref{DAE} as $\omega\rightarrow \infty$ in the sense of two-scale Flow convergence (see Definition 1.1 in \cite{FLAVOR10}).
+More precisely, we have (explained in Section \ref{ConstrainedDynamicsSection}; throughout this paper, `bounded' means having a norm bounded by an $\omega$-independent constant):